Colour optimisation with ColorLogic ZePrA and ColorAnt

 Which are the borders of CIELAB?

 The most intense shades we know are the rainbow colours.
-These so-called "monochromatic" colours exhibit maximum intensity at a single wavelength interval.
+These so-called „monochromatic“ colors exhibit maximum intensity at a single wavelength interval.
 Example: a remission maximum in the interval 570-590nm leads to the CIELAB values (2 degrees D50) Lab 55,91 8,58 96,38.
 This rainbow yellow is the most intense one, no yellow of this lightness can be more intense as there is no spectrum that can generate more intense values.
 The wider the maximum wavelength range is, the brighter is the most extreme possible colour, until white light is generated by all wavelength ranges of maximum intensity.

-According to Wilhelm Ostwald, the most extreme colour shades possible are generated by so-called "rectangular spectra": spectral distributions in which a more or less broad wavelength range has the maximum intensity and all other wavelength ranges have no intensity.
+According to Wilhelm Ostwald, the most extreme color shades possible are generated by so-called „rectangular spectra“: spectral distributions in which a more or less broad wavelength range has the maximum intensity and all other wavelength ranges have no intensity.
 Violet spectra are also included (beginning and end of the spectrum).
 In other words, only minimal (0) or maximum (1) intensity as well as a maximum of two jump points (0/1 or 1/0) within the visible wavelength range are permitted for rectangular spectra.

 If this rule is applied to the conventional 10 nanometer stepwidth in the range 400-700 nanometer, 962 different rectangular spectra are obtained.
 Their Lab colour values form the outer shape of the CIELAB colour space.
 All colours are inside this body.
 Lab coordinates lying outside are not colours, but purely theoretical computation variables that are not existing in the real world, because no spectrum can generate these colours.